Is Peru Safe? Essential Travel Tips for Visitors

 Groping does happen on the cramped minibusses (combis).
 Should it happen, let the driver or ticket seller know.
 There is also nothing wrong with causing a scene to embarrass the offender in front of other passengers.

-Be aware of the possibility of drink spiking.
+Stay alert to the possibility of drink spiking.
 Hallucinogenic plants, generally part of traditional shamanic rituals, have been used to render tourists senseless before a robbery or assault.
 Never leave your drink unattended and don't drink anything you didn't buy yourself, or at least see poured.

 If you are the victim of a theft or assault, the Policia de Turismo (Tourism Police) should be your first port of call.
-Established especially to protect you and the lucrative tourism industry, they speak at least some English and are trained in handling all sorts of crimes against tourists.
+Established specially to protect you and the lucrative tourism industry, they speak at least some English and are trained in handling all sorts of crimes against tourists.

 The nearest POLTUR office will be able to provide case reports if something is stolen and will contact your embassy in the event of any more serious crimes.

 The country's two major rebel organizations, the Sendero Luminoso (Shining Path) and Tupac Amaro Revolutionary Movement (MRTA) have largely dissipated.
-The remnants of the Shining Path are still active in some of the main coca-growing regions of central Peru (in particular, the Valley of the Apurímac, Ene, and Mantaro Rivers) and attacks against the police and local authorities do happen on occasion.
-Additionally, many government travel advisories have issued a "Do not travel" notice regarding areas near the Colombian border due to narcotics trafficking and occasional insurgent activity from across the border.
+The remnants of the Shining Path are still active in some of the main coca-growing regions of central Peru (Alto Huallaga, Aguaytia and VRAEM river basins).
+Attacks against the police and local authorities do happen on occasion.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.